JustToThePoint English Website Version

 Predator and Prey dynamics

-In the absence of prey, predators (sharks) die out due to lack of food: x’ = -ax, where a > 0 is the natural rate of predators.
-Growth due to consuming prey: x’ -ax + bxy, where b > 0 represents the rate at which predators consume prey.
+In the absence of prey, predators (sharks) die out due to lack of food: x’ = -ax, where a > 0 is the natural rate of predators in the absence of prey.
+Growth due to consuming prey: x’ -ax + bxy, where b > 0 represents the rate at which predator population increases due to consuming prey.

-Without predators, prey reproduce and their population grows exponentially: y′ = cy where c > 0 is the natural growth rate of prey.
-Prey population decreases as they are consumed by predators: y′= cy − dxy where d > 0 represents the rate at which prey are consumed.
+Without predators, prey reproduce and their population grows exponentially: y′ = cy where c > 0 is the natural growth rate of prey in the absence of predators.
+Prey population decreases as they are consumed by predators: y′= cy − dxy where d > 0 represents the rate at which prey population decreases due to being eaten by predators.

 The system of equations modeling the interaction is: $\begin{cases} x’ = -ax + bxy \\ y’ = cy -dxy \end{cases}$